 After reading this book, I’m certain you’ll approach your shopping differently.
 This book is so well-written and poignant you won’t be able to escape it!

 “If we’re open to it, God can use even the smallest thing to change our lives…to change us.
 It might be a laughing child, car brakes that need fixing, a sale on pot roast, a cloudless sky, a trip to the wood to cut down a Christmas tree, a school teacher, a Dunhill Billiard pipe…or even a pair of shoes.”
 (VanLiere, 130).

 ** I’m extremely honored to be asked to write a special Christmas guest blog for the lovely and talented ladies of SHE Changes Everything.
-SHE is a wonderful and empowering movement started by four vivacious and passionate women who are dedicated to helping women life their best life- Sustainable, Healthy, and Ethical.
+SHE is a wonderful and empowering movement started by two vivacious and passionate women who are dedicated to helping women life their best life- Sustainable, Healthy, and Ethical.